 Cloud Service Providers

 Cloud service providers, also known CSPs for short, are companies that are specializing and offering and selling network services, network infrastructures and business applications inside of a cloud computing system.
-These cloud services are host inside of a data center capable of being accessed by individuals or organizations using internet connectivity.
-The major benefit of using these cloud services comes inside of efficiency and the economies of scale.
-Rather than simply being individuals or companies building their own person infrastructures for internal usage and applications, the services can be purchased from a CSP, which provides the services to multiple customers from inside a shared infrastructure.
+These cloud services are host inside a data center capable of being accessed by individuals or organizations using internet connectivity.
+The primary benefit of using these cloud services comes inside of efficiency and the economies of scale.
+Rather than simply being individuals or companies building their own personal infrastructures for internal usage and applications, the services can be purchased from a CSP, which provides the services to multiple customers from inside a shared infrastructure.

 There are a wide range of forms of services that can be used "in the cloud" offered by a CPS, including the aforementioned Software as a Service which creates a computing platform for hosting or even developing applications, or even an entire network and computing infrastructure, also called Infrastructure as a Service (IaaS).
-The divisions between these two services are not always easy to discern from each other, as each CSP offers multiple kinds of cloud services, which oftentimes includes traditional internet services, as well as application hosting services.
+The divisions between these two services are not always easy to discern from each other, as each CSP offers multiple kinds of cloud services, which often includes traditional internet services, as well as application hosting services.
 Many cloud providers are also focused on providing specific verticals inside of a secured IaaS system, such as healthcare record services.